 What is TMS?

 Transcranial magnetic stimulation (TMS) is a non-invasive, non-drug therapy that can help people who experience depression.
 It’s an alternative to medication for people who have found antidepressants unsuccessful.
-TMS is approved by the FDA specifically for people who don’t respond to antidepressant medication or psychotherapy.
+TMS is approved by the FDA specifically for people who don’t respond to antidepressant medication.

-This therapy is also being studied for a number of other mental health issues, including Parkinson’s disease, chronic pain, obsessive-compulsive disorder, and post-traumatic stress disorder.
+This therapy is also being studied for a number of other mental health issues, including Parkinson’s disease, chronic pain, obsessive-compulsive disorder, post-traumatic stress disorder, and even autism.

 “With TMS, we are changing how the brain circuits are arranged and how they communicate with each other,” says Dr. Foster.
 “We know that the brain is a changeable organ,” he continues.
 “Every time people learn something new, there are physical changes in the brain structure.
 TMS allows us to make positive changes more quickly.”